Skip to Content

 When to Call a Professional

 Even the best prevention plan cannot eliminate every risk.
-Seasonal weather shifts, nearby construction, and natural pest cycles can still bring pests to your property.
+Seasonal weather changes, nearby construction, and natural pest cycles can still bring pests to your property.
 Routine professional service provides an added layer of protection.

-A trained Pestcom Pest Management technician can:
+A licensed Pestcom Pest Management technician can:

-• Identify early signs of activity
+• Identify early signs of pest activity

 • Apply safe, targeted exterior treatments

-• Seal high risk entry points
+• Seal high-risk entry points